scalable-react/scalable-react-boilerplate/README.md

 The generators use the same feature-first file organization as the rest of the project, encapsulating components within their own folder.

 ### **Gotchas**
 In order to get the import / export to work, the generator does some pattern matching of the comments in the files to place the new imports.
-Just don't delete the comments within the root level index.js file in each directory and things will work fine!
+Just don't delete the any comment that is prefixed with GENERATOR and things will work great.

 From `app/src/container/index.js` or `app/src/component/index.js`
 ```
-// ...
-Other components here
-import MyComponent from 'MyComponent';
+/* GENERATOR: Assemble all containers for export */
+export LandingContainer from './LandingContainer';

-export {
+export AppContainer from './AppContainer';
-  // ...
-Other components here
-  MyComponent
-}
 ```

 ### Configuring your own generators